 Local knowledge and needs assessment: In the spring of 2021, PI/KHS and GBT engaged with the community through meetings, workshops, design charrettes and dozens of interviews with local industry experts (construction and energy sector), home and cabin owners, Elders and knowledge keepers, traditional architecture experts and the municipal government.
 PI/KHS staff and our Board of Elders were actively engaged throughout the design process.
 We met regularly to discuss the vision for the space, the blueprints, the function of each separate room, and the compromises that we had to make.
 By keeping our staff engaged, we ensured that the space reflected the cultural needs and that it would perform well for each activity offered by the Centre.
 For example, as most cultural activities require participants to sit on the floor, staff indicated the need to have warm, soft flooring for sewing, while meat butchering and skin preparation required colder, harder surfaces; emphasizing the need for temperature differential within one space.
 Those comments were circled back to the design team and integrated into the next iteration of building plans.
 During those meetings, the Elders also reflected on the management of heat flow and light in traditional buildings; working with the KHS language expert, the Inuinnaqtun building environment terminology was captured.

 DESIGN AND DEVELOPMENT

 Key infrastructure concerns for this project include:

-Water, waste and embodied carbon: In addition to being designed as a highly energy efficient structure, we seek to include other green building design features, such as water efficient fixtures and low carbon materials will be included in the building.
+Water, waste and embodied carbon: In addition to highly energy efficiency, other green design features, such as water efficient fixtures and low carbon materials will be included in the building.
 We will be conducting an embodied carbon analysis to guide us in our choices of building materials, along with life cycle and disposal considerations.
 The Municipality of Cambridge Bay does not have a recycling program or engineered landfill and burns all waste.
 By building the pilot structure in Calgary and dismantling it we are only shipping what we need, therefore reducing the amount of waste going to the community dump, reducing GHG emissions from shipping, waste transportation and incineration.